 People v.
 Darrell Smith

-Stephen Richards was co-counsel of the team which won Darrell Smith's freedom when he was found not guilty in a bench trial.
+Stephen Richards was co-counsel of the team that won Darrell Smith’s freedom when he was found not guilty in a bench trial.

 People v.
 Corey Campbell

 At a jury trial where Corey Campbell was positively identified by the alleged victim, Stephen L. Richards won Corey Campbell an acquittal for charges of attempt first-degree murder and aggravated battery, Corey Campbell was released.

 After being caught with a gun and a Super-X quantity of drugs in his pocket, Stephen L. Richards won Jerry Partee an acquittal for Super-X charge of possession with intent to deliver cocaine and heroin.

 People v.
 Dorian Thompson